 Universal Reconciliation and Restoration

-This is the belief that God not only loves each person and desires that each person be saved, but that he will completely triumph over hell and death, and ultimately accomplish his desire by bringing each individual person to salvation through faith in Christ.
+This is the belief that God not only loves each person and desires that each person be saved, but that he will ultimately accomplish his desire by bringing each individual person to salvation through faith in Christ, completely triumphing over hell and death.
 It’s the teaching that those who have not placed their faith in Christ will experience the judgment of hell, but that hell is both loving and redemptive, that it accomplishes God’s purpose of bringing even the most recalcitrant sinner to the point of repentance and faith in Jesus Christ, and thus God will completely restore his creation.

 Two of these views may be completely new to many, and even sound very strange.
 Notice that each view includes the reality of hell and judgment.
 Each view also insists on faith in Jesus Christ as absolutely essential for salvation.
 None of the views contradict any core, essential teaching of historical, biblical Christianity, and proponents of each view build their case drawing directly from Scripture.
 Where they differ is in how they understand, in light of Scripture, the purpose and final outcome of hell.
 As we previously noted, leading Christian pastors and leaders of the first 600 years of the church held these differing views on this issue without any major controversy.
 The early creeds produced by the church didn’t address the nature of hell at all.
 Throughout church history there have been pastors and teachers who held these views concerning hell.
 And there are solid, reputable evangelical pastors and scholars today who hold these same views.
 After much prayer and multiple studies and discussions, our church has decided that—while we may not all completely agree regarding this issue—all of our people, including our pastors and leaders, should have the freedom to hold these differing views on the nature of hell.